 Plant Based Meats?
 What is with all the Hype?

 Why?
-There has always been veggie burgers but why is plant based meat blowing up now?
+There have always been veggie burgers but why is plant-based meat blowing up now?

 Plant-Based v.
 Animal-Based Meats

 We must understand the differences between plant-based meats and animal-based meats to make an informed decision on what is best to consume in our diets.
-The main variances between the two meats include their ability to be sustainable and their impact on overall health.
+The main variances between the two types of meat include their ability to be sustainable and their impact on overall health.